exogen/turbo-colormap/README.md

 When snapping colors to the Turbo colormap, a pre-initialized k-d tree is used to perform nearest-neighbor search.
 Color similarity is judged via simple Euclidian distance in RGB space.
-Other methods may result in small visual improvements, but are slower.
+Other methods may result in small perceptual improvements, but are slower.

 <!-- TSDOC_START -->